LuningFang/tumbler/README.md

 # tumbler
 source code and scripts for Metal Powder Group to run tumbler tests

+## Things to have ready on your own machine
+WinSCP for Windows user to download/edit files from the remote location

+Paraview for visualize particles

 ## Get a copy of Chrono and its submodules
 0. ssh into your account on Euler
 ````sh